Sylvia

 St Petersburg is beautifully laid out with wide boulevards and gracious old buildings.
 Syl took me to see the the church of the Saviour of the Blood.
 It was quite strange to finally see it for real because I have seen it so often in the books Shaun bought me and it was unreal to stand in front of it at last.

 After sightseeing, we sat under the red canopies of the Grand Hotel Europe - one of the top 10 hotels in the world - watching the hoi-palloi walking past us while we had our very expensive tea - about R140 for tea and a cup of Horlicks.
 We watched smartly dressed men entering the hotel and fashonable young ladies struggle by on the cobble stones in 10” high heels.
+The Russians are very fashionable and the summer fashion seems to be dresses - very pretty, summer dresses.

 When we got back to the boat there was a notice that the doll painting workshop had been cancelled due to a lack of numbers.
 (Sorry Di, I was going to bring you back some hand-painted dolls!)